bookofproofs/bookofproofs.github.io/_sources/history/19th-century/jung.md

 7. Developed a general method for solving quintic equations.
 8. Constructed an algorithm for solving cubic equations with the help of the Cardano–Tartaglia formula.

-Born 4 May1876, Essen, Germany.
+Born 4 May 1876, Essen, Germany.
 Died 12 March 1953, Halle, Germany.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Jung/)